yongbinfeng/Pileup_GNN/README.md

 - torch_geometric == 1.6.3

 **Training**\
+Before start training the models, you should first run `prepare_dataset.py` in `/datasets` to construct the graph for each event of your selected PU level.
-*Fast simulation dataset:* Training can be on supervised setting and semi-supervised setting.
+*Fast simulation dataset:* Training can be on both supervised setting and semi-supervised setting.
 Semi-supervised setting trains on selected charged particles as shown in our paper.
 Supervised training is trained on all neutral particles which only.
+- Semi-supervised training: run `python train_` in `/fast_simulation` directory

 *Real simulation dataset:*\